“Mystery,” he sneered. “That’s a good Catholic word.”

 My friend was a fundamentalist who had more than a bit of antipathy towards the Catholic Church, charging that it added to the simple faith of the Bible.

-But he didn’t read his Bible very well.
+But he didn’t read his bible very well.
 The word “mystery” is a Catholic word only because it is a biblical word.
-Paul speaks of “the mystery hidden for many ages but now manifested” (Rom 16:25-26).
+Paul speaks of the mystery hidden for many ages but now manifested (Romans 16:25-26).

-That final battle and ultimate victory would have to wait a few years, though.
+That final battle and ultimate victory would have to wait a few years though.
 The wood of the cross must be preceded by the wood of the manger.
-In the mystery of God’s plan of salvation, all must happen in its proper time.
+In the Mystery of God’s plan of salvation, all, including the advent of the savior, must happen in its proper time.